Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 All of us can feel stressed, uptight or simply snappy when we aren't getting the sleep we need, and the same goes for our dogs.
 On average adult dogs need 12–14 hours of sleep, while puppies and elderly dogs may sleep for up to 18 hours.
 Very elderly dogs may even sleep longer.

 Dogs prefer to spread their sleep out over the day, taking naps before going back into action.
-Feral dogs are active during the night as well as the day, but our pet dogs have learned to adjust to our routines and most will happily sleep through the night.
+Feral dogs are active during the night as well as during the day, but our pet dogs have learned to adjust to our routines and most will happily sleep through the night.

 When dogs do not get enough sleep they can become anxious, restless, lose self-control or inhibitions and possibly become grumpy.
 In a worst-case scenario, a dog suffering from a lack of sleep can become snappy or bite.
 Just as too little exercise can lead to frustration and stress in a dog, so can a lack of sleep.

 During the holidays, dogs may find it harder to get the sleep they need because they are constantly disturbed.
 This might not be deliberate, but just a consequence of a busy house during the celebrations.
 Here are a few ways to help your dog get the sleep they need:

 - Have their bed in a quiet place, away from busy areas such as hallways or the kitchen.
 If this is not where your dog normally sleeps, take a few weeks to let them adjust to it before the holidays.

 - Remind guests not to disturb the dog while they are resting.

 - For anxious dogs, a crate may be a preferable place to sleep than a bed.
 They can tuck themselves away in the crate.
 Cover the crate sides with a blanket, if open, to make a cosy den.

 - Make sure your dog gets enough exercise, so they are tired and find it easier to fall asleep.